1998 Alaska gubernatorial election

-Republican primary
+Open primary

+Incumbent Governor Tony Knowles easily won the Democratic nomination over two minor challengers.
 On the Republican side, three major candidates jockeyed for the nomination: businessman John Howard Lindauer, state senator Robin L. Taylor, and Wayne A. Ross.
 Lindauer won the open primary election, with Taylor coming in second.
-Ray Metcalfe, a defecting Republican who had founded the Republican Moderate Party of Alaska, also ran.
+Ray Metcalfe, a defecting Republican who had founded the Republican Moderate Party of Alaska, also ran, along with Green Party candidate Jim Sykes and three candidates from the Alaskan Independence Party.
+Desa Jacobsson replaced Sykes as the Green Party candidate in the general election.